- Town Hall

 The Town of Milton encourages residents as well as employees working in the community to eliminate litter to preserve and enhance Milton's natural beauty.
 With your help, we can ensure your outdoor experiences in the community are positive in keeping with the Town's goal of a "safe, livable and healthy community."

-To honour Earth Day on April 22, 2016, during the months of April and May, the Town of Milton encouraged residents, students and employees to participate in community clean-up days or take the initiative to do their own clean-up.
+To honour Earth Day on April 22, 2017, during the months of April and May, the Town of Milton is encouraging residents, students and employees to participate in community clean-up days or take the initiative to do their own clean-up.

 The Nassagaweya Community Consultation Committee is holding its 20th Annual Clean-up of the roads and is asking for volunteers to help pick up roadside litter (not household garbage).
 The Town of Milton and Region of Halton supply garbage bags, vests and dumpsters.
 Volunteers are needed to put the garbage in bags; volunteers with pick-up trucks would be appreciated to help bring garbage bags to the dumpsters.
 High school students looking for community service hours are most welcome!